MazdaDrifter/fjot-adventure/docs/shidneka/Weapons.md

 ## Endgame Weapons
 - Ox Destroyer [550 Damage] Defeat the supreme Ox aka Ox Cow Man.
 - Cosmic Vibrator [1000 Damage] Obtain via mythic drop from any mob once the supreme Ox has been defeated.
 - Shidneka Sword Mk.
 II [3000 Damage]
-- Nucleus [4500 Damage]
-- Hero's End [7800 Damage] Crafted by the best blacksmith in town, granted to a hero.
+- Hero Sword [4500 Damage] Forged by the best blacksmith, crafted by the best weaponsmith, granted to a hero.